-0-10 Volt Analog Outputs: The IR-SNIF-1,2,3 monitor provides two 0-10 volt analog output proportional to 0-1000 ppm.
+0-10 Volt Analog Outputs: The IR-SNIF-1,2,3 monitor provides two 0-10 volt analog outputs proportional to 0-1000 ppm.
 Analog 1 provides a signal proportional to the current ppm level.
-Analog 2 provides a signal proportional to the peak ppm level measured.
-For applications where the IR-SNIF-1,2,3 is installed inside a mechanical room, analog 1 signal can be used to drive an optional remote analog display at the entrance to the room.
-This signal could be used to provide an analog input to building management systems for remote monitoring of the ppm level and for trending of levels.
+Analog 2 provides a signal proportional to the maximum ppm level measured.
+For simple installations this signal will not normally be used.
+For applications where the IR-SNIF-1,2,3 is installed inside a mechanical room, this signal can be used to drive an optional analog display at the remote entrance to the room.
+This signal could be used to provide an analog to building management input systems for remote monitoring of the ppm level and for trending of levels.
 This signal should NOT be used as a replacement for discrete alarm relay connections to a BMS.
 Analog output connections are as follows: